Claire Dion Fletcher

 Bio/Research

-Dion Fletcher has presented at numerous national and international conferences on the role of Indigenous midwives in women’s and community health.
-She completed her Master of Arts in Gender, Feminist and Women’s Studies at York University, where her research focused on decolonized health care and Indigenous midwifery.
-Dion Fletcher is particularly interested in the contributions of Indigenous midwifery to Indigenous sovereignty.
+Claire is committed to the growth of Indigenous midwifery in Canada, she has presented at numerous national and international conferences on the role of Indigenous midwives in women’s and community health.
+Claire completed her Master of Arts in Gender, Feminist and Women’s Studies at York University where her research focused on decolonized health care and Indigenous midwifery.
+Claire is particularly interested in the contributions of Indigenous midwifery to Indigenous sovereignty.

 Click to Shrink <<